Our Services

 Treatments

-The treatment of mediastinal diseases depends on the specific cause, the nature of the disease, and the patient’s physical condition.
+The treatment of mediastinal masses depends on the specific cause, the nature of the disease, and the patient’s physical condition.
 Below are treatment approaches for different types of mediastinal diseases:

 1. Infectious Diseases